GaloisInc/saw-script/doc/manual/manual.md

 SAWScript can also work with Cryptol *types*.
 The most direct way to refer to a Cryptol type is to use type brackets: `{|` and `|}`.
 Any Cryptol type written between these brackets becomes a `Type` value in SAWScript.
-Some types in Cryptol are *size* types, and isomorphic to integers.
+Some types in Cryptol are *numeric* (also known as *size*) types, and isomorphic to integers.
 These can be translated into SAWScript integers with the `eval_size` function.
 For example:

 ~~~~
 sawscript> let {{ type n = 16 }}